Guide

 Be careful when financing is introduced before diagnosis is clear, when the office resists breaking the quote into phases, or when pressure increases as soon as budget concerns come up.

-Trust goes up when the office can explain alternatives, staging, and tradeoffs without making you feel trapped.
+Trust goes up when the office can explain alternatives, staging, and tradeoffs without making you feel trapped, but it goes down when the financial comparison replaces the clinical comparison.

 What to do next